angular/angular/aio/content/guide/ajs-quick-reference.md

       The application startup process is called **bootstrapping**.

-      Although you can bootstrap an AngularJS app in code, many applications bootstrap declaratively with the `ng-app` directive, giving it the name of the application's module (`movieHunter`).
+      Although you can bootstrap an AngularJS application in code, many applications bootstrap declaratively with the `ng-app` directive, giving it the name of the application's module (`movieHunter`).
     </td>